timdeschryver/timdeschryver.dev/blog/new-in-entity-framework-7-bulk-operations-with-executedelete-and-executeupdate/index.md

 slug: new-in-entity-framework-7-bulk-operations-with-executedelete-and-executeupdate
 description: Exploring the new `ExecuteDelete` and `ExecuteUpdate` methods that were introduced in Entity Framework.
 date: 2022-08-16
-tags: dotnet, entity framework, sql
+tags: .NET, entity framework, sql
 ---

 Version 7 of Entity Framework includes some popular features that have been asked for, one of which is Bulk Operations.